 They are amazing.
 I’m confident that the pork butts that come out of La Caja China are great, but I’d really like to know if it will be possible to get the type of results I get from the smoker/oven.

 I inject and rub, then cook to 190, then wrap and rest.
+Save any juices, and mix them back into the shredded meat with a touch of cider vinegar.
 Shoulders come out perfect.
 Search this site for “shoulders”, there are a bunch here, and more in the cookbooks.

 Josh: I’m look at the #2 unit.
 I know you have the Pro, but are you able to comment on the durability of the wooden units?
 Are they sturdy?
 Structurally sound?
 Etc? any info you have on this would be helpful.

 Perry: I have the Semi-Pro, two of the model #2 units, and a model #3.
 My first box was a model #2.
-It’s five years old, and we’ve done about a dozen pigs, 25-30 shoulders, 18 turkeys, 20-25 briskets, a couple of lambs, and a bunch of chickens in it, and it’s still going strong.
+It’s seven years old, and we’ve done dozens of pigs, 25-30 shoulders, a couple of dozen turkeys, 20-25 briskets, a couple of lambs, and a whole bunch of chickens in it, and it’s still going strong.
 I need to replace the firepan, but that’s because of user error (I backed over it with my truck and tweaked it, lol.)

 If you’re in a low-humidity area, I recommend keeping it covered and it’s fine to store outside.
 I keep mind the the garage, as I live in Oregon.

 Hope this helps!
 I love answering questions about La Caja China, and barbeque in general, so keep firin’ away!
-If you haven’t done so, make sure to download my free ebook, La Caja China Guidebook, here – http://burninlovebbq.wordpress.com/2011/09/19/la-caja-china-guidebook/
+If you haven’t done so, make sure to download my free ebook, the La Caja China Guidebook, here.

 And, of course, can still roast an amazing pig in there, as well! :) See my step-by-step video, here!